pingcap/docs/statistics.md

 `WITH NUM SAMPLES` and `WITH FLOAT_NUM SAMPLERATE` correspond to two different algorithms of collecting samples.

 - `WITH NUM SAMPLES` specifies the size of the sampling set, which is implemented in the reservoir sampling method in TiDB.
 When a table is large, it is not recommended to use this method to collect statistics.
 Because the intermediate result set of the reservoir sampling contains redundant results, it causes additional pressure on resources such as memory.
 - `WITH FLOAT_NUM SAMPLERATE` is a sampling method introduced in v5.3.0.
-It is the parameter with the value range `(0, 1]` that specifies the sampling rate.
+With the value range `(0, 1]`, this parameter specifies the sampling rate.
 It is implemented in the way of Bernoulli sampling in TiDB, which is more suitable for sampling larger tables and performs better in collection efficiency and resource usage.

 Before v5.3.0, TiDB uses the reservoir sampling method to collect statistics.
 Since v5.3.0, the TiDB Version 2 statistics uses the Bernoulli sampling method to collect statistics by default.
 To re-use the reservoir sampling method, you can use the `WITH NUM SAMPLES` statement.